emredurgunlu/astro/v2/src/content/blog/markdown-style-guide/tr.md

 ---
-title: 'Guide de Style Markdown'
+title: 'Markdown Style Guide'
 description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
 pubDate: 'Jul 01 2022'
 heroImage: '/blog-placeholder-1.jpg'
 author: 'Me'
-lang: 'fr'
+lang: 'tr'
-tags: [tutorial12, astro12, webdev12]
+tags: [tutorialabc, astroasd, webdevq]
 ---

-Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
+Türkçe Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.

 ## Headings